primer/react/contributor-docs/adrs/adr-XXX-snapshot-tests.md

 >
   Facebook
 </a>
-`;
+`
 ```

 [Source](https://jestjs.io/docs/snapshot-testing#snapshot-testing-with-jest)

 As the number of snapshots within a project grows, there are a couple of challenges that emerge:

-- Components with large or deep trees emit large snapshots
+- Components with wide or deep trees emit large snapshots
-- Debugging what change lead to a broken snapshots can be difficult
+- Debugging what change lead to a broken snapshot can be difficult
 - It is unclear what the intent may be of a snapshot test when something does fail, in other words it does not always answer the question: what is this testing?

 ## Decision